PhilBoileau/cvCovEst/paper/paper.md

 # `cvCovEst` Framework

-The solution provided by `cvCovEst` a general, cross-validation-based, estimator-agnostic framework for covariance matrix estimator selection.
+The solution provided by `cvCovEst` is a general, cross-validation-based, estimator-agnostic framework for covariance matrix estimator selection.
 The asymptotic optimality of selections are guaranteed under a few non-restrictive assumptions by extending the seminal work of @laan_dudoit:2003, @dudoit2005, and
 @vaart2006 on data-adaptive estimator selection to high-dimensional covariance matrix estimation [@boileau2021].
-Here, optimality is defined as choosing an estimator with an equivalent risk difference to that which would have been selected were the underlying data-generating distribution _known_.
+Here, optimality is defined as choosing an estimator with an equivalent risk difference to that which would have been selected were the underlying data-generating distribution _completely known_.

 The `cvCovEst` software package implements this framework for the `R` language and environment for statistical computing [@R].
 Included is an accumulation of